nirankar-maro/task1/README.md

 - xLink on Email which redirected to new form ask new password and confirm password.
 - xmake password generate logic
 - xchange password option old password ,new password, confirm password
-- import csv feature on image name and image link
+- ximport csv feature on image name and image link

 ## Model
 - x User - Devise